diniska/swiftui-wrapping-stack/README.md

-# swiftui-wrapping-stack
+# Swiftui WrappingStack

-A SwiftUI Views for wrapping HStack elements into multiple lines
+A SwiftUI Views for wrapping HStack elements into multiple lines.

+`WrappingHStack` - provides `HStack` that supports line wrapping